You've got the ideas and the talent. But your songs are still trapped in your head.

 Deadlines make dreams real.

-Without one, you’ll keep “tweaking” that verse until next Christmas.
-So here’s a better plan: ship it, even when it’s ugly.
+Without one, you'll keep "tweaking" that verse until next Christmas.
+The better plan is to ship it, even when it's ugly.

 Try this:

-- Pick one day a week—say, every Friday.
+- Pick one day a week, like every Friday.

 - Finish and share one song draft by 5 PM, no matter what.

 - Use a private SoundCloud account, a Dropbox folder, or email it to one trusted friend.
-Doesn’t have to be public.
+It doesn't have to be public.
 It just has to be done.

-That deadline puts healthy pressure on your process.
-And over time, you’ll get faster, bolder, and better.
+That deadline puts healthy pressure on your process, and over time, you'll get faster and bolder.

 Example: